ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/git-hooks-enforce-commit-message-and-branch-name/index.md

 ## Restricting Commit Messages

 Steps are similar to restricting branch names.
 But if there is no issue id in the commit message, we will look at the branch name and try to get it from there.
-If issue id is also not in branch name, we will throw an error.
+If the issue id is also not in the branch name, we will throw an error.

 ```bash
 REGEX_ISSUE_ID="^(ISSUE-[0-9]+|Merge|hotfix)"
 ```

-Our first argument `$1` gives us commit-msg file.
-We can read commit message with following command:
+Our first argument `$1` gives us the commit-msg file.
+We can read the commit message with the following command:

 ```bash
 cat "$1"
 ```

-We have regex and we have commit message name, and from last step we know how to get branch name.
+We have regex and we have to commit message name, and from the last step, we know how to get branch name.
 We will check for commit message starts with `ISSUE-0000` or `Merge` or `hotfix`.

-If commit check fails we will check our branch name and parse the issue id and insert to commit message.
+If the commit check fails we will check our branch name and parse the issue id and insert to commit message.

 If our check fails again we will echo our error message and exit with `exit code 1`.

 `commit-msg`

 ```bash
 #!/bin/bash